-If the purpose of the visit is for the administration of a drug only (e.g., an injection-only service with no corresponding office visit), bill as follows:
+If the purpose of the visit is for the administration of a drug only (for example, an injection-only service with no corresponding office visit), bill as follows:

-- If the purpose of the injection is for reasons that are not considered encounter services (e.g. family planning or EPSDT immunizations), you may bill for both the drug itself and the injection using the appropriate CPT and/or HCPCS procedure codes and the appropriate NPI for FFS and the appropriate, specific servicing taxonomy. - If the purpose of the injection is for reasons that are considered encounter services (e.g., flu shot), you may not bill for the injection itself as the costs of these services are included in your encounter rate.
+- If the purpose of the injection is for reasons that are not considered encounter services (for example, family planning or immunizations), you may bill for both the drug itself and the injection using the appropriate CPT and/or HCPCS procedure codes and the appropriate NPI for FFS and the appropriate, specific servicing taxonomy. - If the purpose of the injection is for reasons that are considered encounter services (for example, flu shot), you may not bill for the injection itself as the costs of these services are included in your encounter rate.
 However, you may bill for the drug itself using the appropriate NPI for FFS and the appropriate, specific servicing taxonomy.